csn3rd/UIUCTFGatekeepingWriteup/README.md

 ## Output/Flag
 Flag: `uiuctf{1ts_pUr3ly_l0gIcal}`

+In this case, there were no statements that were ambiguous.
+We can verify this by checking [log.txt](log.txt).
+If there were any ambiguous statements, we could manually adjust the values that are incorrect to get the correct flag.

 ## Visualization
 We can take our solve.py code and print to a GraphViz (.gv) file which allows us to view and visualize the values of each state, wire, and BYTE.